GeorgiaMap/partner-tools/overview/2021/README.md

 Include the user's role [Inactive, Editor, Owner] to the right of their listed organizations, locations and events.
 Include a "Remove" option for each relation row.

-## Organization Details
+## Organization Account Details

-Each organization's account page features their locations and events.
+Each organization's account page features their related locations and events.

-Partner "Organizations" have Individuals, Locations and Events.
+Partner "Organizations" have related Individuals, Locations and Events.
 Roles set at the Organzation level apply to Locations and Events.
 Roles may also be set directly for Locations and Events.